thelia/thelia.github.io/documentation/configuration.md

 ##Server Configuration

-Thelia needs at least php 5.3.7 and is fully compatible with php 5.4, an any http server (eg : apache2) and mysql (sqlite and pgsql will be support soon)
+Thelia needs at least php 5.4, an any http server (eg : apache2) and mysql (sqlite and pgsql will be support soon)

 after installation you have an architecture like this :